thh0003/Quizzer/README.md

 -q : String - Specify a quiz file with questions
 -g : Yes|No|Y|N - Enable a graphic user interface.
 Default is No. And is disabled when a desktop environment is unavailable -t : Integer - The time limit for the quiz in seconds.
-The default is unlimited
+The default is unlimited -A : String - If the user enters the correct password they will be come an adminstrator -L : String - Logfile location and name

 Examples: